pitabyte/HexOcean-Task/README.md

-# HexCode recruitment task
+# HexOcean recruitment task

 ## How to run

-After cloning the project open command prompt, and navigate to project's root directory (Hex-Code-Task) and execute:
+After cloning the project open command prompt, and navigate to project's root directory (HexOcean-Task) and execute:

 ```bash
 # Navigate to 'mysite' directory ("/../Hex-Code-Task/HexCodeTask/mysite"):